 Jury Instructions for Voyeurism under Florida Law

 The Florida Supreme Court has approved certain standard jury instructions for the crime of voyeurism under Florida Statute Section 810.14.
 The jury instructions for voyeurism were adopted in 2000 and amended on July 29, 2008.

-Reading the jury instructions is a great way for a lay person to gain a basic understanding of the elements of the offense.
-Of course, numerous defenses may apply in a particular case that warrant special jury instructions.
+Reading the jury instructions is a great way for a layperson to gain a basic understanding of the elements of the offense.
+The defenses in the case might require that the court writes special jury instructions.

 To prove the crime of voyeurism, the prosecutor with the State Attorney’s Office must prove the following three elements beyond a reasonable doubt: